 Radhika Iyer is a senior undergraduate majoring in Microbiology and minoring in Global Disease Biology at UC Davis.
 Radhika is interested in pursuing graduate school in virology or infectious disease in the future.
 She recently worked as an undergraduate research assistant and helps with Zika virus projects.

 Brad Main, Ph.D., post-doctoral fellow, has a background in arthropod genomics and transcriptomics.
 He is passionate about understanding adaptation and speciation and the genetic basis of insecticide resistance, host preference, and vector competence in mosquitoes.
 Brad spent 2017 exploring whether and why distinct genetic populations of Aedes aegypti vary in their ability to become infected by and transmit Zika virus.
-He is still working with the larger DART group, now on mosquito genetics projects.
+He currently works on a COVID-19 diagnostic at UC Davis with Stefan Keller's group.

 Kelly Symmes, BS., joined our team as a DVM student interested in zoonoses and public health.
 She graduated with her DVM in May 2018 and is currently pursuing doctoral work in virology at Yale University.
 Kelly worked in the laboratory sequencing West Nile and St. Louis encephalitis viruses in California and performing phylogenetic analyses to infer genetic relatedness and origins of circulating viruses.